 Many people think that a landing page is the same thing as a product page.
 But that is simply not the case.
-Using a landing page is a powerful marketing technique that is designed to increase conversions and drive consumers straight into your sales funnel.
-Product pages, on the other hand, are effective tools for information sharing.
-There are similarities, but there are important differences to take note of.
+Using a landing page is a powerful marketing technique that is designed to easier to drive conversions and drive consumers straight into your sales funnel.
+Product pages, however, are effective tools for information sharing.
+There are similarities, but there are important differences between landing page vs product page to take note of.

 The landing page vs product page debate is actually a lot easier to navigate if you understand the fundamental function of each type of page and the differences between the two.
 Both are effective marketing tools that you need to incorporate into your marketing campaign, but knowing how and where to use them is what will make all the difference to your efforts.